Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 How Do We Define the Best STEM Majors?

-The best science majors in STEM include Molecular Physics, Biology, Animal Sciences, and Biochemistry.
-These majors include a variety of math and science concepts to be mastered in order to graduate with a program in these fields.
-Most of the technological degrees found focus around computer science, information technology, and other computer essentials such as programming and system building off of the STEM majors list.
+These majors include a variety of math and science concepts to be mastered.
+Most of the technological degrees focus on computer science, information technology, and other computer essentials such as programming and system building.

-The best science bachelor degrees and the best science masters degrees will provide students with a foundation in science, but include elements of technology, engineering, and mathematics so that students can complete problem-solving and solutions, make sound decisions, and utilize the concepts they have mastered today to enhance the life quality of tomorrow.
+The best science bachelor’s master’s degrees will provide students with a foundation in science.
+They will include elements of technology, engineering, and mathematics so that students can:

 Which Degree Should I Pursue?